Simon-Brandt/ShellArgparser/README.md

 Still, it is likely that, after some time or for a specific project, you'll settle with a certain set of options that you'll want to reuse for all scripts.
 Then, setting the environment variables in any script becomes a tedious task, wasting space in each script.
 Additionally, should you want to change a value, you need to change it in any file.

-For this reason, the argparser also supports configuration by a config file, given by the [`ARGPARSER_CONFIGURATION_FILE`](#argparser_configuration_file) environment variable.
+For this reason, the argparser also supports configuration by a config file, given by the [`ARGPARSER_CONFIG_FILE`](#argparser_config_file) environment variable.
 This file contains the options in a key&ndash;value syntax and can be shared by multiple scripts, which only need to point to the same configuration file.
 The options have the same name as the environment variables, with a stripped leading `"ARGPARSER_"` and being written in lowercase, and with underscores replaced by hyphens. *I.e.*, the "screaming snake case" is replaced by the "kebab case".

 The keys and values must be separated by an equals sign (`=`), but can be surrounded by spaces, allowing for a table-like arrangement.
 Further, empty or commented lines (those starting with a hashmark, *i.e.*, `#`) are ignored, and thus can be used to explain certain values.
 In-line comments aren't supported to simplify the parsing of values containing a hashmark.
 It is possible to quote strings, but not necessary, which allows the one-by-one replacement of values from scripts to the configuration file and *vice versa*.